Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Detailed Setups and Results of Synthetic Dataset Experiments

 \paragraph{Data size 50} Across all class separability, PVF always outperforms the traditional method no matter which model evaluation metric is used.
 The performance difference is overall more significant for lower $\gamma$'s.

 Specifically, when the class separability is low, PVF overall selects the truly informative feature pair 42 to 65 more times than the traditional method does, across all metrics (\Cref{fig:best-50-1}).
 This consistently positive difference confirms the superiority of PVF over the traditional method in low-separability cases, regardless of the metric.

 When the class separability is moderate, built on consistent positive differences, the value of difference fluctuates more, with larger values emerging at $\gamma = 0.1, 0.5, 0.7$ (\Cref{fig:best-50-2}).
 This could be due to a higher variability in synthetic datasets and the resulting complex relationship between IE and the classification task.
 F1 score/accuracy exhibit substantial positive differences, confirming that PVF is promising when these two traditional metrics are of interest in moderate-separability cases.

 When the class separability is high, we can witness a clearer pattern in the relationship between the performance difference and $\gamma$.
 That is, when $\gamma$ increases, the positive difference shrinks almost monotonically (\Cref{fig:best-50-3}), with smaller $\gamma$'s (0.1, 0.3 and 0.5) enjoying a rising positive difference while larger $\gamma$'s (0.7, 0.9) suffering from a loss in positive difference.
 PVF with F1 Score/accuracy still maintains a large edge in the positive performance.
 These observations confirms that under large separability circumstances, not only is PVF consistently better than the traditional method, but also it brings large improvements when the metric of interest is IE with lower $\gamma$'s or F1 Score/accuracy.

+\paragraph{Data size 100} Although generally PVF still outperforms the traditional method for most metrics when data size is 100, a small number of cases emerge where the traditional method becomes preferable.
+Specifically, with moderate separability and $\gamma = 0.7$ or $0.9$, the traditional method selects the true feature pair a small number of times ($<$20) more than PVF (\Cref{fig:best-100-2}).